Table of Contents

 Pyrimidine Nucleotide and Bases Degradation

-The first step of pyrimidine nucleotide degradation is, similarly to the purine nucleotide degradation process (see above), the conversion of nucleotides to nucleosides.
+The first step of pyrimidine nucleotide degradation is the conversion of nucleotides to nucleosides, similar to the purine nucleotide degradation process (see above).
 Here, the respective steps are identical.

 The degradation of cytosine and thymine, which has been obtained during the first step of the pyrimidine bases degradation, takes place in the liver.
 Here, the pyrimidine ring is broken down through multiple steps and pyrimidine bases are consequently degraded.